Ethics Committee

 The G-StorExptSpecimens specifies that the sponsor is responsible for shipping specimens, for preparing the required documentation (e.g., nationally authorized import/export permits and dispatch/shipping documents), and for ensuring that the samples collected from research participants are sent through the appropriate carrier to their destination.
 The sponsor may delegate these functions to the principal investigator (PI).
 Refer to Annex 1 of the G-StorExptSpecimens for a checklist to be completed by the PI for the proper storage and export of clinical trial samples.
 As per the G-StorExptSpecimens, the transport of specimens is subject to regulation by the International Air Transport Association.

-Per the G-GenResReqs, the National Health Sciences Research Committee (NHSRC) requires investigators who wish to export biological/genetic materials to apply for a transfer under an material transfer agreement (MTA) that must be reviewed, approved, and signed for by NHSRC.
+Per the G-GenResReqs, the National Health Sciences Research Committee (NHSRC) requires investigators who wish to export biological/genetic materials to apply for a transfer under a material transfer agreement (MTA) that must be reviewed, approved, and signed for by NHSRC.
 The investigator must provide a satisfactory description of how the privacy and confidentiality of the individuals and communities and the safety of such materials will be maintained.
 Furthermore, an investigator is not permitted to transfer biological/genetic material to another research group locally and internationally unless NHSRC has approved a collaborative study between the two (2) parties and the material and information provided protects the participants.
+Additionally, as stated in the SciTechOrder, an NCST-issued license is required for the collection, storage, and use of human samples for research.
+The SciTechOrder does not specify whether the process of obtaining an NCST-issued license is separate from the NHSRC requirements described above.

 Material Transfer Agreement

-MWI-14, MWI-16, and MWI-7 indicate that the PMRA, the NHSRC, and COMREC must ensure a MTA is in place that includes the following:
+MWI-14, MWI-16, and MWI-7 indicate that the PMRA, the NHSRC, and the College of Medicine Research and Ethics Committee (COMREC) must ensure a MTA is in place that includes the following:

 - Intention of the importation and exportation of samples